BYU vs. Idaho State NCAA Football Odds, Plays and Insights | November 6, 2021

 - BYU has played nine games, with four wins against the spread.

-- BYU's games this year have eclipsed the over/under in 33.3% of its opportunities (three times in nine games with a set point total).
+- BYU's games this year have hit the over in 33.3% of its opportunities (three times in nine games with a set point total).

-- BYU is 2-1 against the spread and 3-0 overall in games when it scores more than 33.8 points.
+- BYU is 2-1 against the spread and 3-0 overall this season when the team puts up more than 33.8 points.

 - BYU is 4-5 against the spread and 7-2 overall when the team amasses over 73.3 yards.